Western researcher Madalena Kozachuk is bringing 200-year-old ghosts back to life.

 While there may be thousands in existence, daguerreotypes don’t have duplicates.
 If they’re destroyed, they’re gone forever.
 Kozachuk contacted the National Gallery of Canada and saw the need, and the niche, for daguerreotype preservations.
 It proved a great opportunity for partnership.

 “Every time I put one in the synchrotron, it’s so exciting,” she said.
-“It’s nerve-racking, as well, because you don’t want to mess up.
+“It’s nerve-wracking, as well, because you don’t want to mess up.
 I feel so grateful they trust me with this and I’m not established yet.
 It’s such a win-win.
 I get a PhD out of it and they get to further their understanding of how the daguerreotypes are chemically composed and the methods they can use in preserving them.”

 Kozachuk, who did a double major undergraduate degree in Chemistry and Art History, wanted to keep both passions alive for her PhD and she liked the approach of combining the two – being able to look at the history of art from a scientific point of view.
 Her co-supervisors – T. K. Sham and Ron Martin from Chemistry and Andrew Nelson from Anthropology – allowed her the freedom to do so.